Kutch Thermal Power Station

 Kutch Lignite Thermal Power Station is Gujarat State Electricity Corporation Limited's only lignite based power plant.

-Power Plant
+Power plant

 Kachchh Lignite Thermal Power Station is located near Panadhro village in Lakhpat Taluka, Kutch district, Gujarat, India.
-The plant is adjacent of lignite mines (operated by Gujarat Mineral Development Corporation) and receives lignite direct from the mines.
+The plant is adjacent to lignite mines (operated by Gujarat Mineral Development Corporation) and receives lignite directly from the mines.
 There are four units presently in operation.

 KLTPS Unit-4 has the CFBC boiler which is first time introduced in GSECL.